openstack/oslo.i18n/doc/source/usage.rst

 translation marker functions, because they must have specific names and their use pattern is dictated by the message catalog extraction tools rather than our style guidelines.
-To bypass the hacking check for imports from the integration module, add an import exception to ``tox.ini``.
+To bypass the hacking check for imports from this integration module, add an import exception to ``tox.ini``.

 For example::

     # tox.ini
     [hacking]
-    import_exceptions =
+    import_exceptions = myapp._i18n
-      app.i18n

 .. _hacking: https://pypi.python.org/pypi/hacking